Crayola Colored Pencils

 Overall Ranking – 3/5

-Sometimes the “big guys” get a bad rap when it comes to the quality of their product but Crayola colored pencils provide a relatively high-quality pencil at an affordable price.
+Sometimes the “big guys” get a bad rap when it comes to the quality of their product but Crayola Colored Pencils provide a relatively high-quality pencil at an affordable price.
 Some of the more advanced techniques as well as some color combinations will not be possible with just these pencils (or will be extremely difficult to achieve) and there are some lacking areas in some of the colors but overall it is a great starter set for anybody, young or old.
+And with the recent addition of the 100 piece set, color options are expanded further.
+However, anybody that is looking to advance their colored pencil skills will likely grow out of this set rather quickly.